stharms/assignments/README.md

 # assignments
-some old grad school homework coding assignments, not all necessarily 100% correct.
+some old grad school homework assignments, not all necessarily 100% correct.